 Full-time: To be regarded as full-time, a student must be undertaking a load of at least 0.75 EFTSL.
 For example, in a course with the standard annual credit point load of 80 credit points, to be enrolled full-time a student must undertake at least 30 credit points per semester.

-Funding or discipline cluster: For funding purposes, the Commonwealth government assigns disciplines to funding clusters.
+Funding or discipline cluster: For funding purposes, the Australian Government assigns disciplines to funding clusters.
 Within ACU, units in the various clusters are assigned a weighting which is applied in funding allocations and business plans.

 General staff means a person or persons appointed or assigned to general staff roles in the University.

 Graduate attributes: Australian Catholic University’s inspiration, within the Catholic intellectual tradition, summons the University to attend to all that is of concern to human beings.
 ACU brings a distinctive spiritual perspective to the common tasks of higher education, while being an open and inclusive community.

 ACU explicitly engages the social, ethical and religious dimensions of the questions it faces in teaching and research, and service.
 In its endeavours, it is guided by a fundamental concern for justice and equity, and the dignity of all human beings.